xxRookiexx/Assignment-due-at-11-59-pm-MUMTEC-36H-Hackathon2024./README.md

 - **Tensorflow**: A free and open-source software library for machine learning and artificial intelligence.
 - **Pandas**: Software library written for the Python programming language for data manipulation and analysis.
 - **NumPy**: Built-in library adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+- **Scikit-learn**: A free and open-source machine learning library for the Python programming language.

 #### Blockchain-Based Identity Management System
 - **Solidity**: A high-level programming language for writing smart contracts on the Ethereum blockchain.